SEO keyword research for job pages5 min read

 - Amazon web services experience

-Using Moz Keyword Explorer can help you to recognize how many searches each of these keywords creates, and whether you can can optimize the keywords to attract more searches.
+Using Moz Keyword Explorer can help you to recognize how many searches each of these keywords have, and whether you can optimize the keywords to attract more searches.

 Now that you have entered “Amazon web services experience” into Moz Keyword Explorer, you will need to consider the results from the Keyword Suggestions.
 Does it give any clues as to how you can alter the keyword to pick up more searches?